oobabooga/text-generation-webui/docs/Image Generation Tutorial.md

 1. While still in the "Image AI" page, go to the "Generate" tab.
 2. Type your prompt and click on the Generate button.

+### Model-specific settings

+- For Z-Image-Turbo, make sure to keep CFG Scale at 0 and Steps at 9.
+Do not write a Negative Prompt as it will get ignored with this CFG Scale value.

 ### LLM Prompt Variations

 To use this feature, you need to load an LLM in the main "Model" tab on the left.